Aquatic invasive species regulations in Michigan

 The state of Michigan defines an aquatic invasive species as "an aquatic species that is nonnative to the ecosystem under consideration and whose introduction causes or is likely to cause economic or environmental harm or harm to human health".
 There are approximately 160 invasive aquatic species residing in Michigan.
-Some of the most commonly known species are the zebra mussel, quagga mussel, sea lamprey, and several species of Asian carp.
+Some of the most commonly known species are the Zebra Mussel, Quagga Mussel, Sea Lamprey, and several species of Asian Carp.
 Michigan's Natural Resources and Environmental Protection Act (NREPA) is the primary state law regulating aquatic invasive species in Michigan.

 Background

 Aquatic invasive species were first introduced to the Great Lakes in the early 1800s through ballast tank water.
 Freight ships carrying goods from foreign countries would travel through the Great Lakes and release their ballast water into the lakes.
+Legal action between the Natural Resource Defense Council(NRDC), and the EPA have challenged the EPA standards for ballast water claiming they are insufficient.
+The suit Is about lowering the limit to zero invasive species per ballast discharge.
+These standards are continually a challenge to enforce upon ships.
 Ballast water tanks transport an estimated 7,000 aquatic organisms per day.
 Invasive aquatic species such as the zebra mussel and sea lamprey have caused environmental and economical destruction of the Great Lakes region for decades.
-Invasive aquatic species in the Great Lakes cause an estimated $29.6 million in costs for aquaculture and aquatic-related industries and $34 million in annual costs of control and research.
+These species are introduced in various ways.
+Sea Lamprey are thought to have entered through ballast water as previously mentioned, however zebra mussels originally entered by attaching to the hulls of internationaI shipping vessels.
+Invasive aquatic species in the Great Lakes area cause upwards of $200 million annually in prevention strategies and loss revenue.
 The first federal invasive aquatic species law in the United States was the Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990.
 It formed the Aquatic Nuisance Species Task Force, whose primary job was to develop a program of prevention, monitoring, control, and study of aquatic invasive species in the United States.
 The act was amended in 1996 by the National Invasive Species Act.

 History

 Outside of U.S. federal invasive aquatic species laws, Michigan has some of its own to protect Michigan waters and the Great Lakes.
 Michigan has a 3,224 mile-long shoreline along the Great Lakes, making it very economically and ecologically dependent and protective of the lakes and the aquatic species that live in it.
+The entire Great Lakes shoreline is shared with Canada and other US states making laws surrounding invasive species a multi party effort that requires collaboration.